midchamps/flutter_tex_custom/README.md

     - `TeXViewContainer` Holds a single `TeXViewWidget` with styling.
     - `TeXViewImage` renders image from assets or network.
     - `TeXViewColumn` holds a list of `TeXViewWidget` vertically.
-    - `TeXViewInkWell` for listening tap events.
-Its child and id is mandatory.
+    - `TeXViewInkWell` for listening tap events..
-    - `TeXViewGroup` a group of `TeXViewGroupItem` usually used to create quiz layout.
     - `TeXViewDetails` like html `<details>`.